-The packet domain Core Network functionality GPRS is logically implemented on the GSM structure through the addition of two network nodes, the Serving GPRS Support Node and the Gateway GPRS Support Node.
-The GPRS support nodes originating from GPRS evolve to UMTS network nodes.
-Therefore, the name GPRS Support Node is used even if the node provides UMTS functionality only.
+GPRS is logically implemented on the GSM structure through the addition of two network nodes, the Serving GPRS Support Node and the Gateway GPRS Support Node.
 It is necessary to name a number of new interfaces.
 No inference should be drawn about the physical configuration on an interface from Figure 2.